Celebrity MasterChef’s Tilly Ramsay Hits Back At Radio Host Who Body-Shamed Her

 It's 2021 and we all hope we'd be done with people body-shaming women in the public eye, but unfortunately, that's not the case and we were reminded of that this week.

-Britsh radio presenter Steve Allen labelled Tilly Ramsay – who is currently on Strictly Come Dancing and Celebrity MasterChef – as "a chubby little thing" when responding to a listener's comment about her appearance on the cooking show.
+Britsh radio presenter Steve Allen labelled Tilly Ramsay – who is currently on Celebrity MasterChef in Australia and Strictly Come Dancing airing in the UK – as "a chubby little thing" when responding to a listener's comment about her appearance on the cooking show.

 "She's a chubby little thing isn't she, have you noticed?
 Probably her dad's cooking," said Allen, who hosts an early morning show on London radio station LBC.